Check Loan Eligibility

 A secured education loan or education loan with collateral is a type of education loan which is provided based on security pledged as collateral.
 This collateral can be a tangible asset like a plot with boundaries, flat, etc., or an intangible asset like FD, life insurance, or government bonds.

-Education loans in which the borrower doesn't need to provide collateral security are called unsecured education loans or non collateral education loan.
-This loan is given based on factors like co-applicants monthly income, financial history, target college, course, and country.
+Education loans in which the borrower doesn't need to provide collateral security are called unsecured education loans or non-collateral education loans.
+This loan is given based on factors like co-applicants' monthly income, financial history, target college, course, and country.

 Basic Education Loan Terminology